birnbaumlab/Rappazzo-et-al-2020/README.md

 	- Groups peptides with same amino acid sequence but different peptide DNA encoding

 ## NNAlign-Trained Models
-We trained the NNAlign algorithm (Morten & Andreatta, 2017) on yeast display (YD) and mass spectrometry (MS) data.
-The resulting models files including the model parameters are included in this repository:
+We trained the NNAlign-2.0 algorithm (Morten & Andreatta, 2017) on yeast display (YD) and mass spectrometry (MS) data.
+The resulting model files can be uploaded to NNAlign to perform additional predictions.
+These model files are included in this repository:
 - 401_9mer_YD-trained_model.txt
 - 401_13mer_YD-trained_model.txt
 - 401_MS-trained_model.txt